Nazaré: Beyond the big waves.

 The Seven Skirts

-One theory is that the underskirt are a homage to the rainbow.
+One theory is that the skirts are a homage to the rainbow.
+They are all very colourful.

 The other theory is that the underskirts are to keep the women warm.

-And people from the village told me that they represent the days of the week.
+Another theory from the village ladies is that they represent the days of the week.

 I don’t know which theory or story is the real one but I can say that they are fun and pretty.